 The Vaccine and Infectious Disease Division is committed to eliminating death and disease attributed to infections.
 To that end, investigators in the Immunology and Vaccine Development Program (IVD) focus on translating fundamental knowledge about the immune system and its regulation to the design of vaccines.
-We aim to create effective vaccines that elicit maximum protection against cancer and infectious diseases, including HIV, tuberculosis, malaria and Ebola.
+We aim to create effective vaccines that elicit maximum protection against cancer and infectious diseases, including COVID-19, HIV, tuberculosis, malaria and Ebola.

 The scientists in our program concentrate on basic research in the laboratory.
 To test and evaluate novel vaccine candidates and therapeutics, we collaborate extensively with the biostatisticians and clinicians in VIDD and throughout Fred Hutch as well as with international colleagues in major global networks.